Common Questions About Medical Requirements for a Captain's License

 Chronic use of narcotics

 It's important that you provide medical documentation from your doctor if you have one or more of these medical conditions.
-Any cause for rejection is disqualifying only while the conditions persist or is likely to cause disqualifying complications.
+Any cause for a merchant marine medical disqualification is only while the conditions persist or is likely to cause disqualifying complications.

 3 Do you need a physical exam to get a captain’s license?